Mark Millan: Notable contributions to research

 Millan's work in Munich was important in demonstrating the role of endorphins, 'the brain's own opioids,' in controlling pain, a mechanisms exploited by morphine for its relief.
-At the turn of the millennium, he wrote two monographs on the induction and control of pain.
+At the turn of the millennium, he wrote two influential monographs on the induction and control of pain, cited 2,700 and 4,100 times respectively.
 Millan's collaborative research at Servier has been broad based: from cells to chemical transmitters to cerebral circuits to clinical trials.
 He is recognised as an expert on the role of monoamines and other neuromodulators in the cause and control of CNS disorders.
-Further, Millan is working in the newly baptised field of network medicine that includes the "multi-modal" treatment of complex disorders, as documented in his monograph in 2006.
-In addition to more than 400 publications, his work has led to 50 patents on potentially-innovative therapy and numerous clinical development programmes.
+Further, Millan is working in the newly baptised field of network medicine that includes the "multi-modal" treatment of complex disorders, as documented in his 235 page monograph in 2006.
+In addition to more than 420 publications, his work has led to nearly 50 patents on potentially-innovative therapy and numerous clinical development programmes.
 Millan is well known for his contribution to the antidepressant, Valdoxan.